jhpyle/docassemble/_docs/installation.md

 If you encounter any errors, please register an "issue" on the **docassemble** [issues page]({{ site.github.repository_url }}/issues).

+# Known issues

+As of August 2017, harmless errors have been issuing when a script exits:

+{% highlight text %}
+Exception TypeError: "'NoneType' object is not callable" in <function remove at 0x7fd44df87410> ignored Exception TypeError: "'NoneType' object is not callable" in <function remove at 0x7fd44df87410> ignored
+{% endhighlight %}

+This error message is caused by the `weakref` [Python] package.
+It appears to be harmless and may be fixed soon.

 # Using different web servers and/or SQL database backends

 **docassemble** needs a web server and a SQL server, but it is not